franchesoni/hitl_annotation/system_arch/api.md

   - Config PUT is merge-only: unspecified keys remain unchanged; new keys are added; no deletions.
   - Annotations PUT is overwrite-by-type: for any `type` present in the request list, the server replaces all existing annotations of that `type` for the sample with exactly those supplied; other `type`s not present remain untouched.
   - Transactionality: A `PUT /api/annotations/{id}` with multiple types is processed atomically per sample.
 Either all type replacements succeed and are committed, or none are applied.
+- Skip semantics: Classification skip posts `{type:"skip"}` (no class needed).
+Responses surface skip entries with `class=null` and `skipped=true`.
+Skipped samples are excluded from future “Next” pulls and not counted as labels for training or stats.